Industrial Storm Water Permitting and Compliance

 water discharges associated with industrial activities can be found under the Industrial Tab on Land Development’s webpage, as well

-as on the SCDHEC storm water webpage.
+as on the SCDES storm water webpage.
 SCDHEC may also designate other facilities as requiring a permit, particularly where there is

 a potential for storm water contamination.